benserrette/html_website/src/writings/github-project-management.md

 3. Related Issues and Links – Relevant GitHub issues or web pages.
 4. Additional Information – Things like meeting dates or mock-up screenshots.

-**Bugs** are for anything broken or incorrect, from show stoppers to typos.
+**Bugs** are for anything broken or incorrect, from showstoppers to typos.
 While only Description and Closed When sections are required, there are several others that can help speed up the debugging process:

 1. Bug Description
 2. Closed When